 significantly superior which was found statistically at par with IBA 3000 ppm.

 At 60 DAP shows that the number of shoots per cutting ranged from 1.03 to 2.18.
 The maximum number of shoots per cutting was observed under Azospirillum (2.18) T3 followed by IBA 3000 ppm (2.11) T7 and PSB (1.99) T1.
 Whereas, minimum number of shoots per cutting was observed under Control (1.03) T₀.
-However, treatment of the cuttings with Azospirillum was noted to be significantly superior which was found statistically at par with IBA 3000 ppm.
+However, treatment of the cuttings with Azospirillum was noted to be significantly superior, which was found statistically at par with IBA 3000 ppm.

 At 90 DAP shows that the number of shoots per cutting ranged from 1.31 to 2.52.
 The maximum number of shoots per cutting was observed under Azospirillum (2.52) T3 followed by IBA 3000 ppm (2.35) T7 and PSB (2.23) T1.
 Whereas, minimum number of shoots per cutting was observed under Control (1.31) T₀.
 The treatment of the cuttings with Azospirillum was noted to be significantly superior which was found statistically at par with IBA 3000 ppm.